Click here to view related articles.

 Base Today Background Color: Used on the calendar to denote the current date.
 Typically speaking, lighter pastel colors work better for base today background colors.

-Global Header
+Base Header

 These settings control how header text is formatted throughout your calendar.
 For consistency with your campus website, consider making choices based on how fonts have been formatted there and throughout the rest of your Publisher configurations.

-Global Header Font: Set in points (pts).
+Base Header Font: Set in points (pts).
 To make the fonts more responsive to different sizes of screens, you should consider converting this to a relative length measure.
 A simple calculation will allow your headers to be relative to the size of the new setting in pixels.
-So, if the global text size is 10pt, you'll need to divide 12pt by the 10pt size and you return a value of 1.2.
+So, if the base text size is 10pt, you'll need to divide 12pt by the 10pt size and you return a value of 1.2.
 That would mean your input for this column would be 1.2rem.

-Global Header Color: Set to a hexadecimal color code.
+Base Header Color: Set to a hexadecimal color code.
 Best practice is to match this to your campus stylesheet.

-Global Header Text Transform: Allows you to convert the text in the header to one of the following formats: none, capitalize, uppercase, and lowercase.
+Base Header Text Transform: Allows you to convert the text in the header to one of the following formats: none, capitalize, uppercase, and lowercase.

 Calendar View Groups

 Repeat the steps above for the Calendar View Groups which controls the grouping headers on your calendar.
-You will likely want to set the Global group background color to the same Base background color you set earlier on this screen.
 The calculation of the Global subgroup text size would be 9 divided by 10 to arrive at a rem value of 0.9rem.

 Featured Events